Howard Home Page

 - Changing Maine 2011 documents and links

 I have been involved over the years with various peace and justice organizations, such as the Peace and Justice Center of Eastern Maine, seeking non-military solutions to conflict.
-I have travelled, among other places, to Cuba and the former Yugoslavia, and have given talks on these countries.
+I have traveled, among other places, to Cuba and the former Yugoslavia, and have given talks on these countries.
 I am Treasurer for an interdisciplinary society called the International Institute for Self-management, that meets bi-annually in various countries to discuss research and current developments in cooperatives and other forms of economic democracy.
 I have been a contributing editor for a related publication, the Grassroots Economic Organizing Newsletter (GEO).
 I am the Coordinator of the US Basic Income Guarantee Network, and co-editor of the journal Basic Income Studies.
 I am also active in several societies, such as the Radical Philosophy Association, the North American Society for Social Philosophy, and the Basic Income Earth Network.
 I also help to organize every semester a lecture series for the Socialist and Marxist Studies interdisciplinary minor.

 B.A., University of Chicago